 From tiny brewpubs to large-scale production breweries, Austin has everything a beer lover could want, and more.
 Here are our picks for the 10 best breweries in Austin.

 Just outside of the Austin city limits, on a beautiful 165-acre ranch, Jester King attracts beer lovers in droves.
-Famous for their esoteric farmhouse ales, Jester King has been wowing adventurous beer lovers since 2010.
+Famous for its esoteric farmhouse ales, Jester King has been wowing adventurous beer lovers since 2010.

 You’ll find farmhouse beers like Le Petit Prince, a fantastic 2.9% ABV hoppy table beer.
 Their barrel-aged sour beers brewed with a Belgian lambic philosophy are also outstanding.
 Called Spon – this spontaneously fermented series of ales represent the best American lambic-like beer you’ll find.